LabKey/gradlePlugin/README.md

 * Add syntax to uncomment certain properties in `application.properties` during deploy tasks
 * Update example `log4j2.xml` configuration file
 * Introduce [connection pool optimizations](https://github.com/LabKey/server/pull/304) to `labkey.xml`
+* Add property `ignoreApiDep` for use when tracking down dependencies to avoid lots of duplication of dependenies from the api module

 ### 1.43.1
 *Released*: 16 November 2023